AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/frame-io-wf-integration-alpha/frame-io-wf-integration-alpha-features.md

 ## Basic test scenario

-To allow you to easily test the new features of the alpha program, we've created a new test Frame.io account and connected it to a new group called `Frame.io alpha testing` in your existing Workfront Preview or Sandbox environment.
+To allow you to easily test the new features of the beta program, we've created a new test Frame.io account and connected it to a new group called `Frame.io alpha testing` in your existing Workfront Preview or Sandbox environment.

 To test the functionality, please log in to your Workfront Preview or Sandbox instance and perform the following steps: